 Chair of the Board

-The Chair of the Board is one of the four Officers of OSCA.
-The Chair is responsible for coordinating all activities related to the operation of the Board of Directors.
-While all four Officers work to keep the Board informed in terms of OSCA’s structure, policies, and relationship with Oberlin College, it is specifically the job of the Chair to make sure that Board members are informed about the consensus process, and how to participate in the Board.
-The Chair of the Board is also a general educational resource for consensus and facilitation for Board members and regular OSCA members.
+The Chair of the Board is responsible for coordinating all activities related to the operation of OSCA's Board of Directors.
+Additionally, the Chair is responsible for keeping Membership informed, through the Board Packet, of OSCA deadlines, open and filled All-OSCA staff positions, the date and time of Board Meetings, the election timeline for next year's Officers.
+While all four Officers work to keep the Board of Directors informed on operational matters, it is specifically the job of the Chair to make sure that Directors are informed about the consensus process, how to participate on the Board, and how to facilitate Co-op Board Night.
+The Chair of the Board is a general educational resource for consensus and facilitation.

 Initiating and coordinating efforts to keep co-op dining halls clean, safe and functioning.
-This includes ongoing education of the membership on Ohio Health Code, food safety, cleanliness, and equipment operation as well as long-range planning.
-The CMC works closely with the Operations Managers, Food Safety Advisor, Education Coordinators, College Officials, County Health Officials, the OSCA Board, and the individual co-op Food Safety Coordinators, and Kitchen Coordinators (KitchCos).
+This includes ongoing education of Membership on Ohio Health Code, food safety, cleanliness, and equipment operation as well as long-range planning.
+The CMC works closely with the Operations Managers, Food Safety Advisor, Programming & History Coordinators, College Officials, County Health Officials, the OSCA Board, and the individual co-op Food Safety Coordinators, and Kitchen Coordinators (KitchCos).

 Environmental Concerns Coordinator

-Reduce OSCA’s impact on the environment through work with the Environmental Concerns Committee.
-Educate coopers, implement environmentally-oriented projects, coordinate recycling and composting efforts, and generally promote environmental awareness in OSCA.
+The Enivronmental Concerns Coordinator works to reduce OSCA’s impact on the environment, and chairs the Environmental Concerns Committee.
+Educating coopers, implementing environmentally-oriented projects, coordinating recycling and composting efforts, and generally promoting environmental awareness in OSCA are the primary responsibilities of this position.
 This implies reducing waste, reusing materials for creative purposes, and recycling when possible as well as encouraging deep and thoughtful consideration of environments from macro to micro.

 Formalize and update OSCA cleanliness procedures as necessary (housing cleanliness manual, training documents etc.).